Turkey sends more troops to Qatar

 It also approved a December 2015 agreement that allows the Turkish military to train Qatari security forces.

-The four Arab countries had accused Doha of supporting "terrorism" and fostering ties with their regional rival Iran.
+The four Arab countries had accused Doha of supporting "terrorism" and fostering ties with Iran.
 Qatar denies the accusations.

 Ankara has also been trying to mediate between the sides to find a solution to the crisis.